edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Introduction

 To exploit the grounding capabilities of large models, we introduce the \textbf{Visual Focus Module (VFM)}, which identifies semantically salient regions from historical images based on LVLM predictions.
 These regions are then used to guide the SVLM: non-essential patches are masked to reduce visual tokens and improve efficiency, while attention is focused on informative areas to enhance grounding and alignment.
 To adapt visual focus dynamically, the edge device performs feature matching between historical and current images.
 Semantically aligned regions are assigned higher weights, allowing the SVLM to inherit and shift attention toward task-relevant areas in the current frame.

-By providing high-quality textual history and guiding attention to semantically relevant visual regions, these modules effectively leverage the delayed outputs of LVLMs to compensate for the limited reasoning capacity of SVLMs.

-The contributions of this work are summarized as follows: \begin{itemize} \item We propose a novel architectural design paradigm, termed Context Transfer, for real-time vision-language reasoning.
-Instead of relying on the final predictions from LVLMs, this paradigm treats their delayed outputs as contextual priors to guide SVLMs, enabling a new form of efficient large–small model collaboration. \item Based on this principle, we design SpotVLM with two zero-shot collaborative modules: the Context Replacement Module and the Visual Focus Module, which guide the SVLMs to reuse high-quality outputs from the LVLMs along the linguistic and visual dimensions, respectively. \item Extensive experiments on four public benchmarks validate the effectiveness of SpotVLM, showing consistent improvements over prior cloud–edge collaborative approaches. \end{itemize}
+The contributions of this work are summarized as follows: \begin{itemize} \item We propose Context Transfer, a cloud–edge collaborative paradigm for real-time VLM inference.
+Instead of relying on the final predictions from LVLMs, this paradigm treats their delayed outputs as contextual priors to guide SVLMs, enabling a new form of efficient large–small model collaboration. \item Based on this principle, we design edgeVLM with two training-free collaborative modules: the Context Replacement Module and the Visual Focus Module, which guide the SVLMs to reuse high-quality outputs from the LVLMs along the linguistic and visual dimensions, respectively. \item Extensive experiments on four public benchmarks validate the effectiveness of edgeVLM, showing consistent improvements over prior cloud–edge collaborative approaches. \end{itemize}